-The installation manual for the TWS SIREN follows a logical progression.
+The installation manual for the TWS-Siren follows a logical progression.
 This progress is not arbitrary!
 It was developed using information gathered from both manufacturer and field technicians.
 Deviations from any of these procedures are not recommended unless they are in contradiction with local codes.

 IN ALL INSTANCES, LOCAL CODES TAKES PRECEDENT OVER PROCEDURES OUTLINED HEREIN!

-It is the responsibility of the installation technicians to read this entire manual.
+It is the responsibility of the installation supervisor / technicians to read this entire manual.
 The installation procedure should not begin until all personnel are familiar with the entire process.
 The overall installation procedure includes the following:

-Installation Procedure
+INSTA INSTALLATION PROCEDURE

-1 Site Selection
+1 Site selection

-2 Utility Mast Selection
+2 Utility mast selection

-3 Erection of Mast: 1) Foundation 2) Siren Speaker Cluster 3) Installation of Cabinet / Sun Shield (Optional) 4) Installation of Cabinet / Sun Shield (Optional) 4) Installation of antenna (Optional) 5) Installation of Solar Panels (Optional) 6) Grounding 7) Installation of AC 8) Installation of Solar Panels (Optional) 9) Installation of batteries
+3 1.
+Mast / Siren speaker cluster 2.
+Installation of cabinet 3.
+Installation of antenna (Optional) 4.
+Installation of sun shield (Optional) 5.
+Installation of solar panels (Optional) 6.
+Grounding 7.
+Installation of AC 8.
+Installation of batteries 9.
+Work site clean up

-4 Confirmation of proper system operation.
+4 Confirmation of proper system operation

-3.1 SITE SELECTION
+3.1 Site selection

-The site selection for the TWS SERIES SIREN requires careful consideration in order to achieve the optimum coverage of the siren station.
-For a guideline to system planning, sound propagation and site selection we direct the user to the Federal Emergency Management Agency's "Outdoor Warning Systems Guide, CPG 1-17" and EN 60849:1998 European Norm: "Sound systems for emergency purposes".

-The location of the siren site should be reviewed for its compatibility with its surroundings such as private homes, schools and hospitals.

-The location of the siren site should be reviewed for blocking obstacles such as buildings, high noise areas etc., that might reduce the expected coverage of the siren.

-The user is cautioned to consider the use of hearing protection devices for service personnel working in close proximity to the speaker cluster.

-Access to the siren site is important from the standpoint of service, maintenance, inspection and access to a utility service connect.

-Site locations for radio controlled units should be reviewed for radio reception.
+- The site selection for the TWS-Siren series requires careful consideration in order to achieve the optimum coverage of the siren station.
+For a guideline to system planning, sound propagation and site selection we direct the user to the Federal Emergency Management Agency's "Outdoor Warning Systems Guide, CPG 1-17" and EN 60849:1998 European Norm: "Sound systems for emergency purposes". - The location of the siren site should be reviewed for its compatibility with its surroundings such as private homes, schools and hospitals. - The location of the siren site should be reviewed for blocking obstacles such as buildings, high noise areas etc., that might reduce the expected coverage of the siren. - The user is cautioned to consider the use of hearing protection devices for service personnel working in close proximity to the speaker cluster. - Access to the siren site is important from the standpoint of service, maintenance, inspection and access to a utility service connect. - Site locations for radio controlled units should be reviewed for radio reception. - The location of the mast should be chosen with applicable requirements for the selected foundation.

-3.2 UTILITY MAST SELECTION
+3.2 Utility mast selection

-The following parameters are important when selecting a utility mast for the TWS siren:
+The following parameters are important when selecting a utility mast for the TWS-Siren:

-- 1. Dimensioning weight of siren equipment (please refer to TWS Siren Series data sheets). - 2.
-Dimensioning wind load of siren equipment (please refer to TWS Siren Series data sheets) and other components such as solar panels. - 3.
+- 1. Dimensioning weight of siren equipment (Please refer to TWS-Siren series datasheets) - 2.
+Dimensioning wind load of siren equipment (Please refer to TWS-Siren series datasheets) and other components such as solar panels and sunshield. - 3.
 Audible siren sound output related to surrounding buildings etc. It is important to ensure that siren sound output is not blocked by major obstacles such as buildings etc. - 4.
 Audible siren sound output related to distance to the listener.
-Siren output should not surpass 120 dB at the location of the listener (please refer to BS EN 60849:1998). - 5.
+Siren output should not surpass 120 dB at the location of the listener (Please refer to BS EN 60849:1998). - 5.
 Accessibility during service.
-Should mast be equipped with service platform or other features in order to facilitate service and maintenance of the siren?
+Should mast be equipped with service platform or other features in order to facilitate service and maintenance of the siren - 6.
+Braked for optional siren equipment should be manufactured with the same quality as the mast.
+NOTE that siren equipment should be mounted without stress or tension load.

-3.3 ERECTION OF MAST
+3.3 Erection of mast